KxSystems/docs/docs/wp/intraday-writedown/index.md

 ### Handling real-time updates

 In a standard tick setup that uses `r.q`, the TP is publishing data asynchronously to the RDB and calling a [`upd`](../../architecture/rq.md#upd) function equivalent to the [`insert`](../../ref/insert.md) function.

-The important changes begin with the callback function `upd` which no longer simply inserts data into the table.
+The important changes in `w.q` begin with the callback function `upd` which no longer simply inserts data into the table.

 ```q
 append:{[t;data]